Health risks of alcohol use

-- Poor nutrition
+- Poor nutrition.

-- Problems with erections in men
+- Problems with erections in men.

 Drinking during pregnancy can harm the growing baby.
-Severe birth defects or fetal alcohol syndrome may occur.
+Severe birth defects or fetal alcohol syndrome (FAS) may occur.

 How Alcohol Use Can Affect Your Life

-- Make these problems worse over time
+- Make these problems worse over time.

-- Increase the risk of suicide
+- Increase the risk of suicide.

-Families are often affected when someone in the home abuses alcohol.
+Families are often affected when someone in the home uses alcohol.
 Violence and conflict in the home is much more likely when a family member is abusing alcohol.
 Children who grow up in a home where alcohol abuse is present are more likely to:

-- Do poorly in school
+- Do poorly in school.

-- Be depressed and have problems with anxiety and low self-esteem
+- Be depressed and have problems with anxiety and low self-esteem.

-- Have marriages that end in divorce
+- Have marriages that end in divorce.

 - Car accidents